 No one is spared the pain of separation.
 Almost everyone experiences a separation in the course of their life.
 In Germany, the divorce rate in 2019 was around 35.8 percent.
 In 2005 it was even 51,92%.

 Overcoming the pain of separation takes one thing above all: time.
-It is an emotional wound that must first be allowed to heal.
-Nevertheless, you can actively contribute to overcoming the pain faster.
-Or at least that you feel you can breathe easier day by day.
+It is a psychological wound that needs time to heal.
+Nevertheless, you can actively contribute to overcoming the pain more quickly.
+Or at least that day by day you can Feeling to be able to breathe better.

 The separation from a loved one is one of the most drastic experiences in life.
 I'm sure you still remember vividly your very first Heartbreak and/or your first breakup.
 But you may also be in this situation for the first time.
 Either way, the pain cannot be avoided.
 To overcome it, you have to live through it.

-But why do we actually suffer so much during a breakup?
-This has to do with several factors.
-When a loved one leaves us, the entire worldview is shaken.
-A breakup means so much more than the mere loss of a partnership.
-All the dreams and plans for the future that we have attached to the respective relationship suddenly go up in smoke.
+But why do we suffer so much when we break up?
+This has to do with a number of factors.
+When a loved one leaves us, our entire world view is shaken.
+A break-up means so much more than the mere loss of a partnership.
+All the dreams and plans for the future that we attached to the person in question Relationship suddenly go up in smoke.

 And also our image of a relationship - depending on how you got it from your parents - is shaken.
 Or you can hardly detach yourself from the idea and the desire to no longer be able to spend your future with this person.

-But it's not just the future that is suddenly uncertain: your everyday life changes too.
-People tend to cling to habits and routines.
+But it's not just the future that is suddenly uncertain: your everyday life is also changing.
+People tend to get used to Habits and routines to cling to.
 This gives us security.
-On this topic, the Economic Psychology Society has published a interesting contribution published.
+The Business Psychology Society has published a report on this topic. interesting contribution published.

-The desire for routine extends to all areas of life, including the partnership.
+The desire for Routine extends to all areas of life, including relationships.
 After a separation, the usual routines are disrupted.
 This can lead to Uncertainty and deep despair.
 You literally feel as if your (mental) survival is threatened.

 The fear of this feeling alone is often so immense that many people prefer to remain in a partnership that no longer works than to separate.
 By the way, it makes no difference whether your partner has separated from you or whether you have initiated the separation: The pain is usually the same.